ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Brakes

 Braking is provided by front and rear mechanical disc brakes.
 I was presently surprised at how effective these were at stopping me from a high speed.
-They lack the bite of hydraulics, but definitely do the job well enough.
+They lack the bite of hydraulics but do the job well enough.

 kugoo kirin b2 mechanical disc brakes